-AIFMD - Alternative Investment Fund Managers Directive.
-Issued by the European Parliament in 2012 and 2013, the Directive requires that all investment vehicles (AIF - Alternative Investment Fund) in the European Union must have appointed a Depositary and an Alternative Investment Fund manager on or before 22 July 2014.
+AIFMD - Alternative Investment Fund Managers Directive requires that all investment vehicles (AIF - Alternative Investment Fund) must appoint a Depositary and an Alternative Investment Fund Manager.
 The Directors of the Company nevertheless, remains fully responsible for all aspects of the Company's strategy, operations and compliance with regulations.

-AIF Manager - The AIF Manager, BMO Investment Business Limited, is responsible for the provision of investment management services to the Company.
+AIF Manager - The AIF Manager, Columbia Threadneedle Investment Business Limited, is responsible for the provision of investment management services to the Company.